Skip to content

 There’s a strange thing that happens when we stop resisting the messiness of life.
-We begin to see that the chaos, the struggle, and the unpredictable tides aren’t here to break us — they’re here to shape us.
+The chaos, the struggle, the unpredictable tides — they’re not here to break us.
+They’re here to shape us.
 Somewhere in the friction, we find our edge, our true selves, and the meaning we’ve been searching for all along.
 It’s not about avoiding the storm; it’s about learning to dance in it.

 . . .

-We certainly don’t own the rights to struggle, injustice, uncertainty, or political upheaval.
-These are old songs replayed with updated terminology and shinier technology.
+We don’t own the rights to struggle, injustice, uncertainty, or political upheaval.
+These are ancient songs remade, replayed, and revised with updated terminology and shinier technology.
+Yet, somehow, we adopt a “woe-is-me” stance.
+Why?

-So why do we adopt this “woe-is-me” stance?
 Maybe it’s passed down genetically.
 Maybe it’s absorbed from the media we consume, the rituals we follow, the religions we practice, or the traumas we leave unexamined.
-Maybe it’s something our parents unknowingly taught us.
-Perhaps it’s even written in the stars.
+Perhaps it’s something our parents unknowingly taught us.
+Or maybe it’s even written in the stars.

-But here’s a deeper question: why do we always believe something is wrong — with the world, with others, with us?
+But here’s a deeper question: why do we always believe something is wrong — with the world, with others, with ourselves?

 Would we know gratitude without lack?
 Recognize love without hate?
 Would we even need the word peace if we had never known conflict?

-We teeter constantly between logic and feeling, distorting the balance like children with a new toy: fascinated for a moment, then bored or indifferent just as quickly.
+We teeter constantly between logic and feeling, distorting the balance like children with a new toy — fascinated one moment, bored or indifferent the next.
 But these so-called iniquities — the lack, the chaos, the struggle — are essential ingredients in this expansive, fascinating journey.
 They make life interesting.

 The truth is, there are no real victims here.
 We’re all connected by the same creative energy that forms worlds.
 So why fear danger?
 Why fear death?
 In truth, it’s not dying we fear — it’s regret.
 The “should-haves” and “if-onlys.”
-We project that fear outward, desperate to find something or someone to blame for our own lack of courage or awareness.
+We project that fear outward, searching for something or someone to blame for our own lack of courage or awareness.

 And yet, let’s be honest: we crave the unpredictable.
 If we didn’t, we wouldn’t keep coming back for more.